 It is best to do your homework and find out the highlights, or strong points, of the program.
 You will inevitably be asked why you are interested in that program.
 Show that you spent time looking at the program's web site and ask about specific features of the program.
-Avoid generic answers like, "I heard this was a good program".
+Avoid generic answers like, "I heard this was a good program."

 Be yourself.
 Students often get too worried about "trick questions."
 On paper, all of the candidates have great academic credentials.
-The interview process is about finding people who will fit with the program.
+The interview process is about finding people who will succeed within the program.
 Letting the program see who you really are is important.
+Although it is difficult to believe, the interview process is a two-way street and ensuring both you and the program get an opportunity to meet and understand each other is important.

-Thank you notes are not necessary and are often discarded.
-If you did a clinical rotation, then an email to one or two faculty members whom you worked with during that rotation, letting them know that you are still interested in the program, can be helpful.
+Thank you notes are not necessary and often discarded.
+If you did a clinical rotation, had a particularly meaningful experience or conversation, then an email to one or two faculty members whom you worked with during that rotation, letting them know that you are still interested in the program, can be helpful.
 An email to the chief resident you worked with on the rotation can also be helpful.